Working For Yourself Pt.1: How To Create Value for Other People

 The only way most of us will put in hard work, is if we’re doing something that we’re passionate about.

-Therefore, the next chapter will help you to narrow down all the possible skills you could learn, and choose the one that you’re most passionate about, as this passion is what will sustain you through the tough work of learning a new skill and turning it into a career.
+The next chapter will help you to narrow down all the possible skills you could learn, and choose the one that you’re most passionate about, as this passion is what will sustain you through the tough work of learning a new skill and turning it into a career.

 Thanks for reading!